 - Do not leave messages on your door about when you will be returning to your room.

-If you live in off-campus housing:
+If you live off campus:

 - Call the UA Police Department and request a free security audit of your rental.
 Our officers will: